-Rape Crisis offers FREE and confidential services to any person whose life has been effected by sexual and or intimate partner violence.
+The Phoenix Center offers FREE and confidential services to any person who has been effected by sexual and or intimate partner violence.
+Current services include:

 24-hour crisis hotline can be used by anyone that has been effected by sexual or domestic violence.
 It is used to discuss your feelings, concerns, and ask any questions you may be having.

 24-hour emergency room responders meet victims at the hospital to support them during the exam process.
 We also inform victims of all their reporting options as well as provide resources.

 Counseling services are offered by a Licensed Professional and are provided to any family member effected by the assault.
 Please contact the agency for more information and to schedule a counseling intake.

 Support Groups are provided to survivors of sexual assault and domestic violence over the age of 18.
 The group meets every other Wednesday and allows survivors to discuss the issues they may be facing.
 Please call the Agency for more information regarding meetings, times and location.

 Courtroom Advocacy is provided during the trial process.
 An advocate will accompany the victim during any stage of the legal process to support them and inform them of all their rights.

 Community Awareness is provided to any agency that would like more information about safety, statistics, resources, and sexual abuse.

 Address Confidentiality Program is administered by the North Carolina Attorney General's Office.
 ACP provides relocated victims of domestic violence, sexual offence, stalking or human trafficking with a substitute address to use in place of their actual address.The goal of ACP is to prevent an assailant or potential assailant from finding the location of a victim through the state's public records.